Buktoria/adversarial_images/README.md

 # Adversarial Images

-Based on the following article, we can create images that a cnn will missclassify with high confidance by tweeking pixel values slightly.
+Based on the following article, we can create images that a cnn will misclassify with high confidence by tweaking pixel values slightly.

 http://karpathy.github.io/2015/03/30/breaking-convnets/

-This is a simple implamentation of that given simple cnn provided by a tutorial by Tensorflow.
+This is a simple implementation of that given simple cnn provided by a tutorial by Tensorflow.

 https://www.tensorflow.org/versions/r0.11/tutorials/mnist/pros/index.html#deep-mnist-for-experts

-## Requirments
+## Requirements

 Please use python 3.4 or higher.